Towards Optimal Statistical Watermarking: Statistical Limit in Watermarking

 \subsection{Rates in the i.i.d. setting}

-In practice, the sample space $\Omega$ is usually a Cartesian product of a set $\Omega_0$ repeated $n$ times.
+In practice, the sample space $\Omega$ is usually a Cartesian product in the form of $\Omega_0^{\otimes n}$.
 For example, in large language models, the output takes form of a sequence of tokens, each coming from the same vocabulary set $V$.
-This raises the important question of specializing \Cref{thm:crypto_stat_rates} to deal with distributions in product measureable spaces, and finding the explicit rates of the Type II error in Eq.~\eqref{eq:optimal_type_2_err}.
+The quantity of practical interest becomes the minimum number of tokens to achieve certain statistical watermarking guarantee.
+This demands specializing and transferring the results from \Cref{thm:crypto_stat_rates} and \Cref{thm:agnostic_level} to deal with distributions in product measureable spaces, and finding the explicit rates of the minimum number of required tokens.